Nerd Prescribed

 Three approaches and what they actually cost:

-Managed web studio (€3,000+ build, optional €500/month): A single point of contact handles everything from design to deployment to ongoing maintenance.
+Custom build + managed care (€3,000+ build, optional care plan): A single point of contact handles design, development, deployment, and ongoing maintenance.
 You never touch the backend.

 Ask these before you pay anyone: